DV

 Which of IVV, SPLG, SPY, and VOO is best for dividend income?

 It depends on your goals.
-IVV currently offers the highest distribution yield, which means more income per dollar invested.
-However, a lower-yield fund may offer better total return or lower volatility.
+SPLG currently offers the highest reported distribution yield, which means more income per dollar invested.
+However, a lower-yield fund may offer better total return or lower volatility, and funds without an established distribution history have no comparable yield to evaluate.
 Consider your time horizon and risk tolerance.

 What is the difference between IVV, SPLG, SPY, and VOO?

-IVV (iShares Core S&P 500 ETF) tracks S&P 500 Index with a seeks to track the investment results of an index composed of large-capitalization u.s. equities, measuring the performance of the large-cap sector of the u.s. equity market as determined by s&p dow jones indices. strategy, issued by BlackRock.
-SPLG (SPDR Portfolio S&P 500 ETF) tracks S&P 500 Index with a track the s&p 500 index at a low expense ratio for core u.s. equity exposure. strategy, issued by State Street.
-SPY (SPDR S&P 500 ETF Trust) tracks S&P 500 Index with a track the s&p 500 index before expenses. strategy, issued by State Street.
-VOO (Vanguard S&P 500 ETF) tracks S&P 500 Index with a track the performance of the s&p 500 index, representing 500 of the largest u.s. companies. strategy, issued by Vanguard.
+IVV (iShares Core S&P 500 ETF) tracks S&P 500 Index with a basket strategy, issued by BlackRock.
+SPLG (SPDR Portfolio S&P 500 ETF) tracks S&P 500 Index with a large cap strategy, issued by State Street.
+SPY (SPDR S&P 500 ETF Trust) tracks S&P 500 Index with a large cap strategy, issued by State Street.
+VOO (Vanguard S&P 500 ETF) tracks S&P 500 Index with a large cap strategy, issued by Vanguard.

 Can I hold IVV, SPLG, SPY, and VOO together?